yousty/pg_eventstore/README.md

 Next step will be configuring a db connection.
 Please check the **Configuration** chapter bellow to find out how to do it.

-After db connection is configured - it is time to create necessary database objects.
+After the db connection is configured, it is time to create necessary database objects.
 Please include this line into your `Rakefile`:

 ```ruby
 load "pg_eventstore/tasks/setup.rake"